 About Us

 Dr. Ted Higgins has had a heart for Haiti since 1981.
 During his fourth year of general surgery residency at Yale, he and his wife, Kim, spent a three-month rotation at Hospital Albert Schweitzer in DesChapelles, Haiti.
 They were touched by the Haitian people, their culture, and their needs.
 They were inspired by Dr. Larimer and Gwen Mellon who devoted their lives to transformative work in healthcare, local economies, and access to water.
-Ted was shocked, though, by the lack of surgical access for patients in the country.
-Many patients traveled days for surgical consultation.
-He learned firsthand that three-quarters of the world lacks adequate surgical care access.

 Higgins Brothers Surgicenter for Hope